Zerah Barnett: Biography

 In 1890, whilst maintaining his Petah Tikva lands Barnett bought land north of Jaffa, where he intended to found the first new Jewish urban community which he called Neve Shalom.
 The Head of Jaffa's Beit Din, Rav Naftali Hertz HaLevi and other prominent Jewish residents from Jaffa settled there.
-Naftali Herz HaLevi.
+Naftali Hertz Halevi.
 In 1896, Barnett donated some of the land to an educational-religious organization to be known as Shar'ei Torah, and also founded a Yeshiva named the Or Zore'ah Yeshiva.
 Neve Shalom grew and prospered as a Jewish urban community and by the time of World War I was the largest such community in Israel.

 With the outbreak of World War I Barnett and his family were evacuated to Alexandria, Egypt, as British citizens, where they remained until 1918 when they returned to their home in Neve Shalom, had which continued to grow in their absence with some 3,800 Jewish and Arab families (moslem and christian) living side-by-side.
 The arabs called Neve Shalom - Manshia, which loosely translated means outside the walls (of Jaffa).

 At the turn of the century Barnett invested in substantial lands to the north-east adjoining Neve Shalom to be called Ahuzat Bait and later Tel Aviv which was established in 1909.

 Barnett's memoirs were written with the help of his daughter, the author Hannah Barnett-Trager in 1929, in Hebrew and published by Yehuda Halevi Schechter.
 These were re-published in both Hebrew and English in 2021 by Michael Barnett to accompany a documentary film about Zerach Barnett on the 150th anniversary of his first arrival in Israel in 1871.

 Barnett's wife, Rachel Leah (1844) died in 1924 having given birth to 7 children.
 Barnett died in 1935 in Neve Shalom, by then a suburb of Tel Aviv.
 Both are buried side-by-side at the Mount of Olives, Jerusalem.

-Barnett is mentioned as one of the five riders in The Ballad of Yoel Moshe Salomon on the topic of the founding of Petah Tikva..
+Barnett is mentioned as one of the five riders in The Ballad of Yoel Moshe Salomon on the topic of the founding of Petah Tikva.